mayo589/pv207/MISubProcess-scripted/README.md

 * Familiarize yourself with the Data Object employee and all the pre-set variables.
 * Do not change variable names; otherwise, the helper script tasks may not work.
-* Be sure to set the Human Tasks to correct group or actor.
-When debugging, you can set it to yourself.
-However, when done, set the tasks to the `HR` group.
 * Save often.